Webbium-AB/wptailwind/readme.md

 # Introduction #

 Minimalistic starter theme for WordPress based on TailwindCSS and AlpineJS.
-Uses Laravel Mix for asset compilation.
+Uses Laravel Mix for asset compilation. **Please note**, the compat version of TailwindCSS is used due to some incompatbility issues with Laravel Mix/Webpack and PostCSS 8.

 ## Theme installation ##